how often should you blog.

 • If you’re blogging about more in-depth topics, you’ll want to publish less frequent but longer-form posts that provide a ton of value to readers.

-Some blogs may be able to write faster and publish more because they have multiple writers working for them.
+Some bloggers can write a blog post fast and publish more because they have multiple writers working for them.
 If you’re the lone writer for your blog, you’ll have to find the happy medium between your schedule and what you’re trying to accomplish with your blog.

 So, should you publish one blog post a day, several per week, or just one or two a month?
-Let’s take a closer look at each schedule and the benefits (and drawbacks) to each.
+Let’s take a closer look at each schedule and its benefits (and drawbacks).

 Back to the top